Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 - **Actions**:
   - **Story Generation**: Requests internal AI Language Model to generate story content.
   - **Handle Player Actions**: Processes player choices (e.g., collecting items, battling bosses).
-  - **Card & Buff Management**: Manages cards and buffs during in-game interactions.
+  - **Card & Buff Management**: Manages cards and buffs during in-game interactions.(card Management interface is responsible for updating,creating, and returning card actions.
+Game engine interface is responsible for applying the effects in game and to the client)
   - **Boss Battle Simulation**: Executes logic for combat and progression.

 - **Communication with Other Interfaces**:
   - **Internal**:
-    - **Card Management**: Updates card usage or creates new cards based on player actions.
+    - **Card Management**: Gives card details to card management for creating new cards based on player actions.
+Card managment will send back card details and actions.
     - **Database**: Saves player’s progress and updates inventory during interactions.
     - **AI Image Interface**: Requests images for game content like boss fights.
     - **AI-Language Model Interface**: Generates story updates based on player input.